Eyevinn/streaming-onboarding/README.md

 - [AI Generated Anchors with FAST Channels based on VOD2Live:](https://medium.com/@eyevinntechnology/ai-generated-anchors-with-fast-channels-based-on-vod2live-12e810de3575) With this blog post we want to demonstrate the idea of using the latest advancements in open AI technology to add AI generated anchors in automatically generated FAST channels.

+- [How to Create a FAST Channel in Minutes:](https://bitmovin.com/eyevinn-fast-channels) This article guides you through the process of setting up a FAST channel using the FAST Channel Engine within the Open Source Cloud with content preparation using Bitmovin Streams.

 ## Codecs and containers

 - [Making Video Intuitive:](https://blog.cloudflare.com/making-video-intuitive-an-explainer/) Making Video Intuitive: An Explainer